-Calabria was born under the sign of the bull: the famous Bos primigenius, which is located on a wall of the Romito cave in Papasidero, in the Cosenza area.
-It dates back to the Paleolithic, perhaps just over 9,000 BC.
-It is considered “one of the most beautiful and important manifestations of all Italian prehistoric art”.
+Calabria was born under the sign of the bull: the famous Bos primigenius, located on a wall of the Romito cave in Papasidero.
+It dates back to the Paleolithic, perhaps just over 9,000 BC., “one of the most beautiful and important manifestations of all Italian prehistoric art”.

-Prehistoric settlements in Calabria developed from north to south.
-That of Castella di S. Pietro in Maida seems to be the oldest, then there are others in Tortora, Praia a Mare, Scalea, S. Nicola Arcella and then, further south, in the plain of S. Eufemia, in Briatico, on Monte Poro, in Archi di Reggio Calabria.
+Prehistoric settlements in Calabria developed from North to South.
+That of Castella di S. Pietro in Maida seems to be the oldest, others are in Tortora, Praia a Mare, Scalea, S. Nicola Arcella and then, further South, in the Plains of S. Eufemia, Briatico, Monte Poro, Archi, Reggio Calabria.

 Calabria: where Italy was born

 Calabria, due to its geographical position in the center of the Mediterranean, had its destiny already marked as a land of transit and meeting from its origins.
 Many populations came from different parts and gradually collided, overlapped, merged: Siculi,Tirreni, Coni, Morgeti,Pelasgi, Enotri and Bruzi.

 Aristotle and Antiochus tell us that a legendary king, Italo, conquered the region and created permanent settlements.
 According to some, Italo was King of the Itali, people coming probably from Anatolia, but according to others of Enotri.

 The name Italo would derive from vitulus (calf) which recalls the rock engraving of Papasidero.
 And from here vitulia (land of calves), to finally arrive at the name of Italy, which then became that of the entire nation.
 Hence the myth of Calabria as the “mother region of Italy”.

 In ancient times, the territories of today’s Calabria were indicated differently:

 • Ausonia, land of wealth;